sts-gaming-group/kafka-bundle/README.md

    ->setFlushTimeoutMs(500)
    ->setMaxFlushRetries(10);
 ```
-- polling batch - after how many messages (in case of a loop, as in example above with $tickets) ProducerClient should call librdkafka `poll` method.
+- polling batch - after how many messages (in case of a loop, as in example above with $someEntities) ProducerClient should call librdkafka `poll` method.
 If you produce big messages and do not call poll frequently there might be an issue of librdkafka full internal queue.
 Also, consumers will not receive anything until `poll` has been called.
   So it is recommended to keep polling batch number at reasonable level i.e. 10000 or 20000
 - polling timeout ms - how long librdkafka will wait until polling of a message finishes